nata-med/git/README.md

 "3.
 Shifts the pointer to the parent hash, moving backward in time until it hits the print limit or the initial '0' commit.\n"

 "diff"
-"What it accepts: Nothing\n"
+"What it accepts: Optional - a target commit hash to compare with the current state."
 "Data handling: 1.
+Checks if a target hash was provided.
+If not, runs in line-by-line text mode."
-Opens metadata.txt of the target commit and skips the header.\n" "2.
-For each file, opens both the saved version in .vcs/commits/ and the physical file in the current working directory.\n" "3.
-Compares them line by line and prints the differences (+ for added lines, - for removed lines) to the console.\n"
+"2.
+Text mode (No hash): Opens metadata.txt of HEAD.
+For each file, opens the saved version and the physical file in the directory, printing line differences (+ and -)."
+"3.
+Hash mode (With hash): Opens metadata.txt for both the current HEAD and the target commit."
+"4.
+Compares file names and their hashes between the two lists to instantly identify modified (*), added (+), and removed (-) files without reading their full text."

 "status"
 "What it accepts: Nothing.\n"
 "Data handling: 1.
 Opens the .vcs/index file for reading.\n"